History of Sheffield: The origins of Sheffield

 The latter part of the 9th century saw a wave of Norse (Viking) settlers and the subsequent establishment of the Danelaw.
 The names of hamlets established by these settlers often end in thorpe, which means a farmstead.
 Examples of such settlements in the Sheffield area are Grimesthorpe, Hackenthorpe, Jordanthorpe, Netherthorpe, Upperthorpe, Waterthorpe, and Woodthorpe.
 By 918 the Danes south of the Humber had submitted to Edward the Elder, and by 926 Northumbria was under the control of King Æthelstan.

 In 937 the combined armies of Olaf Guthfrithson, Viking king of Dublin, Constantine, king of Scotland and Owain ap Dyfnwal, king of the Cumbrians, invaded England.
 The invading force was met and defeated by an army from Wessex and Mercia led by King Æthelstan at the Battle of Brunanburh.
 The location of Brunanburh is unknown, but some historians have suggested a location between Tinsley in Sheffield and Brinsworth in Rotherham, on the slopes of White Hill.
 After the death of King Athelstan in 939 Olaf Guthfrithson invaded again and took control of Northumbria and part of Mercia.
 Subsequently, the Anglo-Saxons, under Edmund, re-conquered the Midlands, as far as Dore, in 942, and captured Northumbria in 944.

+The Sheffield area was devastated during the Harrying of the North, following an insurrection by the local populace against the Normans.
 The Domesday Book of 1086, which was compiled following the Norman Conquest of 1066, contains the earliest known reference to the districts around Sheffield as the manor of "Hallun" (or Hallam).
 This manor retained its Saxon lord, Waltheof, for some years after the conquest.
 The Domesday Book was ordered written by William the Conqueror so that the value of the townships and manors of England could be assessed.
 The entries in the Domesday Book are written in a Latin shorthand; the extract for this area begins: